 SANCTUARY LIGHT MEMORIAL

 Our Sanctuary Candle burns 24 hours a day as long as the Eucharist is in the Tabernacle.
 You can dedicate this Sanctuary Light in memory of a loved one or for a special intention for one week; the names will be published in the bulletin so that your intention can be prayed for by everyone during that time.
 The donation is $25.
 Contact the parish office to reserve your date.
-This week (May 24) the Sanctuary Light is for the intentions of Charlotte Kreitzer and her sons Tommy & Danny.
-Requested by Theresa & Steve Ungvarsky.
+This week (June 28) the Sanctuary Light is for the Intentions of Charlie Nicholson, requested by his family.

 SAFE ENVIRONMENT PROGRAM